 It was such a disastrous end-product resulting from what was supposed to have been the beautifully conceived "Great Society."
 But again, based on my sense of Realpolitik, none of that was a matter of great surprise to me.
-Nonetheless it hurt deeply to watch American reap the whirlwind instead of the grand social harvest that the D.C. social planners had been expecting.
+Nonetheless it hurt deeply to watch America reap the whirlwind instead of the grand social harvest that the D.C. social planners had been expecting.

-We gladly headed off to Europe, bought a VW and took off eastward from Brussels (where we expected eventually to settle), across Italy, Greece, Turkey, Iran, Afghanistan, Pakistan, India and Nepal (we actually flew to Nepal from India) — before heading back six months later.
+In late August, Martha and I gladly headed off to Europe, bought a VW and took off eastward from Brussels (where we expected eventually to settle), across Italy, Greece, Turkey, Iran, Afghanistan, Pakistan, India and Nepal (we actually flew to Nepal from India) – before heading back six months later.
 It was quite an adventure, not only seeing awesome sights, but meeting awesome people along the way (including major civic leaders of Afghanistan, who treated us to an American Thanksgiving dinner and who escorted us to a fashion show put on by the Afghan Queen!)

 Brussels: doctoral research.
 Upon our return to Brussels I went to work for IBM-Belgium as a computer systems analyst (I had taken up the study of main-frame computing while in D.C.) and Martha got a job teaching at the NATO American school.
 Here I would also gain another set of best-friends, Victor (a Fleming from Halle) and Pierre and his wife Anne (Walloons from Liège).
 But I finally came to realize that my work at IBM left me no time to work on my dissertation: namely, how Belgian political leadership sought to manage national unity in the face of a deep social cleavage existing between the Dutch and French-speaking halves of the country.

 But thankfully, Martha's teaching job put us in a position to be able to live comfortably off of her salary, so that we eventually decided that I could and should devote myself full-time to my Belgian research.
 In this too I picked up a new friend, Newt Gingrich, who was also there at the same library doing doctoral research.
-We spent many very long lunches together (along with another grad student, Bob, also from Tulane) discussing the confused state of the American nation (and the general direction of the world).
+We spent many very long lunches together (along with another grad student, Bob Sanders, also from Tulane) discussing the confused state of the American nation (and the general direction of the world).
 Then finally in July of 1970, Martha and I returned to the States for me to write up my research.